 We compared two threshold-finding methods: Valley versus MaxChildren.
 We fixed the similarity function to AEMI and the window size to entire page.
-Tables 6 and 8 illustrate the results.
+Table 7 illustrates the results.
 MaxChildren generated more meaningful leaf clusters (61%) than Valley.
-However, the means of two groups are not statistically different from each other according to the t-test at level 0.05.
 Tree shapes are similar (medium) in both methods.
 However, generally, trees generated by MaxChildren are shorter, which indicates that MaxChildren reduces the number of iterations in the DHC algorithm by dividing the cluster in early stage.
 Hence, MaxChildren is faster than Valley.
+Most of the trees generated by both methods are 'medium' trees.